scottrlarson/profession/content/services/computer/home-office/install-software_package.md

 caption = ""

 +++
-<p>I can install and configure a wide variety of software packages ranging from office applications to professional products.</p>
+I can install and configure a wide variety of software packages ranging from office applications to professional products.<!--more-->

 <ul>
 <li>If your program requires data to be transferred from one location to another that is an additional cost of $20.00 per 125 gigabytes or less.</span></li>
 </ul>